 Step 2 Credentialing – Reach out to each insurance company individually

 Each insurance company has its own credentialing process.
 Once you know WHO the major insurance companies are in your state then you must decide which ones you want to become credentialed with.
 I might suggest starting with a couple of carriers in an effort not to overwhelm yourself.

-Once again speak with local dietitians and see which insurance companies are easiest to deal with, provide great coverage and prompt reimbursement.
-After you decide this information then reach out to EACH insurance company individually.
+Once again speak with local dietitians and see which insurance companies are easiest to deal with, provide great coverage, and prompt reimbursement.
+After you decide on this information then reach out to EACH insurance company individually.
 And request an application to become an in-network provider.

 Start by calling and ask the provider services contact whether the insurance company is currently accepting new dietitians in your area.
 Some insurance companies limit the number of dietitians who they allow to participate as in-network providers in a certain geographical area.
 Generally, the larger the enrollment of patients in a particular region the wider the network.

 If the network is open to dietitians then the provider relations will either send you a contract by mail or by email.
 Or they may direct you to a link on their website where you can download and fill out the information.
 In addition to their contract, they will likely request your CAQH number so they can access your CAQH application.

 The contracting turnaround time varies depending on the particular insurance company.
 Some companies contract quickly in as little as one month, and some may take as long as six months.
 Unfortunately, I have only personally experienced the latter.
 It seems pretty commonplace for the whole process to take about 4-6 months when all is said and done.